Public transport in Bratislava: Ticketing

 Tickets for animals, bigger baggage and bicycle transport must be purchased separately.
 A 15-minutes reduced travel ticket is used for this purpose and is valid for 180 minutes in this case.

 Transport of baggage not exceeding 60×45×25 cm, or of an animal transported in a container not exceeding these dimensions are free of charge.

 Bicycle transport is possible only on weekends and work holidays (whole day) or in intervals between 09:00–13:00 and 18:00–06:00 on workdays.

 Some other special offers are also available, most notably discounted tickets available to customers of Železničná spoločnosť Slovensko together with train ticket to Bratislava, or free use of DPB services for customers arriving to Bratislava on selected EURegio tickets of Österreichische Bundesbahnen.

 There is no ticket inspections when boarding DPB vehicles (except regional lines in some situations).
 Instead, random inspections by plain clothes ticket inspectors are conducted.
 It is mandatory for a ticket inspector to identify themselves by a company badge and an employee ID when asked to do so.
 The penalties for failing to comply with the transport rules are as follows:

 €50 when paid by card or cash at the time of the inspection or within 5 workdays, €70 when paid within 30 days from the time of the inspection, €5 in case of forgotten prepaid ticket or discount document, €5 in case of unpaid transport of animals, baggage or bicycles.

 If the penalty is not paid at the time of the inspection, the inspectors have the right to ascertain the passenger's identity by means of inspecting their ID card, driver's license, passport or residence permit.
 If this is not possible, the inspector will cooperate with the City or National Police with the goal of discovering the passenger's identity.

 International services

-On international services operated by DPB (routes 801 to Raika in Hungary and 901 to Hainburg an der Donau in Austria), special fares apply when crossing the border.
+On international services operated by DPB (routes 801 to Rajka in Hungary and 901 to Hainburg an der Donau in Austria), special fares apply when crossing the border.
 Tickets cost €1.50 with a 50% discount available to some groups of customers (such as youth or seniors) and are valid for one journey without transfer, irrespective of the length of the journey.
 These tickets are purchased from driver.
 Minor discount is available when buying return ticket.
 When boarding in Hungary, fares can also be paid in Hungarian Forint.

 For domestic journeys in Slovakia made on 801 services, standard domestic fares described above apply.
 All other kinds of domestic journeys (domestic journey in Hungary or any domestic journey on 901) are forbidden.
 Special offers are available on 901 services such as weekly tickets or discounted tickets, including use of the S7 route of the Vienna S-Bahn.